UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 and you can press enter to proceed with the installation.
 If you want to answer `yes` by default and skip this confirmation step, you can replace `conda install` with `conda install -y`.
+Also note that we may occasionally install packages using `pip`, the standard Python package manager.
+The installation command is very similar to that of `conda`: `pip install <package-name>`.
 Let's try this out in the next section, by installing some of the key packages we will use in MDS.